a1tan/katacoda-scenarios/interview/step1.md

 ## Deployment

-Deploy "redis-master-deployment.yaml" and "redis-master-service.yaml" files in the /opt/ directory to kubernetes cluster.
+Deploy "redis-master-deployment.yaml" and "redis-master-service.yaml" files in the "redis" directory to kubernetes cluster.